Misbehaving: Media Machines Act Out

 The third piece, “Translator,” is a poetic meditation on the act of translating the language of non-verbal gestures and sounds.
 A robotic object fitted with a screen moves nervously, back and forth, between two opposing video projectors.
 Its movement is controlled by the viewer (using a hand cranked wheel) who must steer the sculpture to each projector to receive its “message.”
 As the robotic screen nears one projector, it “receives” one set of images and sounds.
 It then travels across the room to receive a different set of images and sounds.
 This “go-between” creates a narrative that is made up of broken parts received alternately from each side.
 Like a child caught between two feuding parents, a political mediator, or a mind which is alternating between two thoughts, the action of the “translator” reveals a story of fragmentation and unification as it reveals and breaks up the narratives received from the two opposing camps.

 At the time that I was developing this project, robotic art was becoming more accessible to the mainstream public through LEGO toys and other hobby kits, and was still predominantly in the hands of male users and makers.
 I was interested in how this discipline was rich with possibilities— to be hybridized, radicalized, politicized.
 Television programs were priming mainstream America for Performative Robotics as a vehicle for violent entertainment (Robot Wars, Battle Bots).
 Additionally, several art and technology schools were hosting annual Robot Contests (Carnegie Mellon’s “Mobot Challenge,” etc…) that brought robotic performers additional currency and attention.
-The works in “Misbehaving” provide an alternative display of skills: a battle of the “psyches” instead of a battle of brute strength, and behavior that is as emotionally complex as much as it is technologically complicated.
+The works in “Misbehaving” provide an alternative display of skills: a battle of the “psyches” instead of a battle of brute strength.
+While most robots are developed to perform a specific (and practical) task, these works are designed to simply provide the current emotional “temperature” of the current scene.